KYPHOSIS

 BIRD DOG

-• Raise your left arm and reach it forwards until it is aligned with your torso; at the same time, kick your right leg backwards until is it aligned with your torso.
+- Raise your left arm and reach it forward until it is aligned with your torso; at the same time, kick your right leg backward until is it aligned with your torso.

 SUPERMAN POSE

-• Hold for 5 seconds, then return to starting position.
+- Hold for 5 seconds, then return to the starting position.

-• Always sits with straight back and avoid stoop posture.
+- Always sit with a straight back and avoid a stooped posture.

-• whenever you sit for computer work avoid forward head,keep your chin tuck in.
+- whenever you sit for computer work avoid a forward head, and keep your chin tucked in.

-• squeeze your shoulder blades backwards and downwards to prevent rounded shoulders.
+- squeeze your shoulder blades backward and downwards to prevent rounded shoulders.

-• Avoid long time forward bending of neck.
+- Avoid long time forward bending of the neck.

-• keep your computer at eye level which keep your head in neutral position.
+- keep your computer at eye level which keeps your head in a neutral position.